 What if the narcissist has left you?
 Isn’t that the same thing as leaving, as Option #5?

 No, because you did not actually make a conscious choice to leave.
 If you have not done the mental work of blocking that door in your mind, the narcissist can always come and go as he or she pleases.
 You have not gone no-contact.
 Narcissists do not ever really break up with you because they perceive you as their possession that they can come around to interact with when they feel like doing so.

 Because of this, it must be you who breaks up.
 It must be you who institutes no-contact.
-As I wrote in another article, you must “consciously intend it with full implications and an awareness of all that that entails in the present and future.
+You must decide to break up and “consciously intend it with full implications and an awareness of all that that entails in the present and future.
 It is a deliberate act that contains a solemn vow that one can never go back.
 “Intending it” means any unpredictable and unknown action the narcissist takes now or later is irrelevant.”